 It’s hard to believe, but holiday shopping is just a few months away from being a reality!
-If you’re a maker, that means you’re going to start applying for holiday handmade markets (Made Market applications are open until Oct.
-1☺️).
+If you’re a maker, that means you’re going to start applying for holiday handmade markets (Made Market applications are open until September 15 ☺️).
 Holiday markets are fantastic opportunities to gain customers and grow your business.
-Every maker is unique, and each market has different requirements, so I wanted to take an opportunity to answer one of our most often-asked questions: “How should I go about applying for a handmade market?”
+Every maker is unique, and each market has different requirements, so I wanted to take an opportunity to answer one of our most often-asked questions: “Do you have any tips for a maker applying to handmade markets?”
 Let’s get into a few ways that you can set yourself apart as you start to fill out applications

 - Take the time to search for the markets that are a good fit for you.

 - Your photos should represent how incredible your work truly is.